kishorekumar22/gmail_workflow/README.md

 # Librabries used:
-1. google_auth_oauthlib - OAuth
+- google_auth_oauthlib for OAuth2.0
-2. googleapiclient  - REST API communication with gmail
+- googleapiclient  for REST API communication with gmail
-3. sqlalchemy - ORM & Data persistance
+- sqlalchemy for Data persistance
-4. pydantic   - JSON deserializations
+- pydantic for JSON deserializations